ftc14382/detroit_201904/README.md

 There are no log files because when we stopped using Vuforia, the software started spamming the log system with messages.
 The log files are limited in size, so all the good data was pushed out by the spam.

+Our autonomous was designed to act differently depending on whether we start on a crater corner or a depot corner.
+For depot corners, we tried to: land, sample, and claim (70 points).
+For crater corners, we tried to: land, sample, and park (65 points).
+With the exception of Q-23 (where we didn't compete) and Q-123 the autonomous code worked as planned.

 ## Our Matches: